 2012 – College launches new program partnership with Carroll County Schools and the National Institutes of Aerospace to help elementary teachers expand their skills in teaching science, technology, engineering, mathematics, or STEM.

 2013 – Casey's Corner opens.
-The café is located at the entrance to Hoover Library and is funded by a generous gift from College President Roger Casey and his wife Robyn Allers, in honor of Dr. Casey's parents, Ruskin and Barbara Casey.
+The café is located at the entrance to Hoover Library and is funded by a gift from College President Roger Casey and his wife Robyn Allers, in honor of Dr. Casey's parents, Ruskin and Barbara Casey.

 2013 – Journalism and New Media is added as a new minor.
-Sparked by the changes in traditional news media, the minor brings together journalism skills and digital know-how.

 2013 – Extensive renovation of Hoover Library provides technology suites for group study and the new Information Commons and Research Lounge.
 Students are now able to have 24-hour access Sunday through Thursday of the Commons and Lounge.